doomkek/gi_web_events/README.md

 Simply point it to `http://localhost:30000`

 # Autorun
+If you are not ready to run cheldscripts skip this step and do it manually.
 To make this whole thing autorun on boot, there is `install_autorun.bat` and `uninstall_autorun.bat` scripts. <br>
 Open `install_autorun.bat` and edit following variables
 - `NODE_PATH` you can get it by typing `where node` in CMD and it should return you full path, copy it and replace one in script. <br> Example `set NODE_PATH=C:\Users\doomkek\scoop\apps\nodejs\current\node.exe`